 12 - 23 August, 2024

-The Diplomacy Training Program (DTP), joining with the Global Campus of Human Rights, in partnership with the UNTL Human Rights Centre, Asian Forum for Human Rights and Development (FORUM-ASIA), the Pacific Islands Association of NGOs (PIANGO), Migrant Forum in Asia (MFA), Asia Indigenous Peoples Pact (AIPP), and The Judicial System Monitoring Program (JSMP) is calling for applications for its 32nd Annual Human Rights and People’s Diplomacy Training Program for Human Rights Defenders from the Asia-Pacific Region and Indigenous Australia.
+The 32nd Annual Human Rights and Peoples’ Diplomacy Training for Human Rights Defenders in the Asia-Pacific was held in Timor-Leste from 12 - 23 August, 2024 with the Global Campus of Human Rights, in partnership with the UNTL Human Rights Centre, Asian Forum for Human Rights and Development (FORUM-ASIA), the Pacific Islands Association of NGOs (PIANGO), Migrant Forum in Asia (MFA), Asia Indigenous Peoples Pact (AIPP), and The Judicial System Monitoring Program (JSMP).

-This two-week annual, comprehensive human rights and advocacy training course is the longest established human rights training program in the region, building the capacity of individuals, institutions and movements.
-It builds knowledge of international human rights standards and the UN system and skills in strategic advocacy.
-Similar to a summer school, the program foresees intensive sessions on human rights and development, advocacy and media skills.
-This year in a new collaboration with the Global Campus on Human Rights (GC), and include also a focus on peace and human rights.
+The program built knowledge of international human rights standards and the UN system and skills in strategic advocacy.
+Similar to a summer school, the program included intensive sessions on human rights and development, advocacy and media skills.
+This year in a new collaboration with the Global Campus on Human Rights (GC), it also included a focus on peace and human rights.

 The Diplomacy Training Program's 32nd Annual Human Rights and People's Diplomacy capacity building program receives support from the Australian Government through the Australian NGO Cooperation Program (ANCP).